 Problems with Piston Valve Action

 At this point, you can grab your own instrument that has more than a year of use and observe what I will next be describing.
-Take out the pistons and carefully set them aside.
+Take out the pistons and bottom caps and carefully set them aside.
 If the instrument has accumulation of detritus inside, give it a good cleaning and dry it.
 Thoroughly swab the inside of the casings until they are dry and free of particles.
 Holding the instrument up to the light, sight up one casing from the bottom, moving it until you can see the inside wall lit.
 If there is any damage, you will be able to see high and/or low spots or areas.
 More likely, you will see pitting to some degree and towards the bottom there will be more pronounced pitting in a ring around the casing.
 This is where the bottom of the piston sits when at rest.
 Below that ring, there will be little or no pitting.
 In the photo to the left, I photographed an advanced case that is easy to see.
-This is an instrument that has been used for some time without much maintenance and the inside diameter of the casing is larger above that ring than below it.
+This is an instrument that has been used for some time without much maintenance and the inside diameter of the casing is larger above that ring than below it, not from mechanical wear, but from corrosion.
 Every time that the instrument is put away with saliva on the valves, a tiny bit of brass dissolves from the inside wall of the valve casings as mentioned above.
 The valves may be tight enough to not affect the acoustics of the instrument, but that ring or ridge in your valve casings might be causing the valve action to be unreliable.
-That ridge in the casing is disturbing the film of lubricant on the surface of the piston, actually scraping the oil off the bottom of the piston as it passes by.
+The ridge in the casing is disturbing the film of lubricant on the surface of the piston, actually scraping the oil off the bottom of the piston as it passes by.
 This is also why the problem is more pronounced as the piston is pushed down at a slight angle, forcing the piston against the ridge.
 Lapping the piston into the casing usually improves the situations to some degree, but when the problem is extensive, a lot of metal will be removed from both the piston and casing before much improvement is achieved, leaving the valves a bit leaky.
 The best solution is to plate and fit the pistons to the casings that have been just honed true again or fit oversize new pistons.
 These processes are very expensive and not worth the expense in most cases.
-I've developed a technique that I will do my best to relate here that will satisfactorily improve the valve action in at least 80 percent of cases.
+I've developed a technique that I will do my best to relate here that will satisfactorily improve the valve action in at least 80 percent of these cases.
 It has to be carried out with great care and awareness of what is resulting from each step.
 I have had to pay Anderson Silver Plating to plate and refit a couple of sets of valves when I went wrong.
 A very handy tool, when used properly, is an expanding brass lap, shown in the photo to the left.
 These are available from industrial suppliers such as McMaster Carr as well as Allied Supply.
 Get one that is the same diameter as the pistons or larger and turn it down to that size.
 Apply 600 grit lapping compound and using a very slow motor or by hand, lap just the bottom of the casings.
 Be gentle and careful to keep the lap centered and not forced at an angle.
-The lap will slowly become tapered from lapping one end only, at which time the lap can inserted further into the casing using the same care.
-The casing will also become very slightly tapered, but if done with great care, it is only from the bottom of the casing up to the problematic ridge.
-This will not cause leaking or any problems with the action.
+Concentrate the lapping action on the bottom of the casing, below the ridge that you had observed, with occasional strokes that cover the entire casing.
+This will not cause excessive leaking or any problems with the action.
 If you force it in too tight, the lap and casing will easily gall and stick solid.
 It can be very difficult to extract the lap if this happens and should be avoided.
 Expand the lap as needed and continue lapping until you've increased the inside diameter of the bottom of the casing to approximately that of the eroded upper portion.
 This will be impractical to measure and you will only know how far to go through slow and methodical work and eventually your experience will help guide the process.
 This is the point where it can go (and has gone) very wrong by lapping a ring or ridge where there was none before.
-This is when you use your most carefully chosen curses, pack it up and address it to Anderson Silver Plating.
+Only careful practice and experience will guide your progress and knowledge of when to stop.
 Assuming success: clean out the compound from the casings, apply 900 grit to the pistons and, by hand, lap them in the casings.
 It can take longer than you might be accustomed to lapping valves because there is too much clearance for the fine compound to quickly smooth away the coarser scratches caused by the previous process.
 The job is made easier if you make some piston lapping handles, threaded to fit various makes, as shown to the left.
-Next change to 1200 grit and lap some more.
-This last step can be skipped, but it gives it a final polish.
+Next, clean out the casings again and change to 1200 grit and lap some more.
+This last step can be skipped, but it gives it a final polish, without the need for the valves to "break in".
 Thoroughly clean the grit from inside of the instrument and on the pistons and assemble the instrument as usual.
 You should find a noticeable improvement in the valve action.